Crosswind kite power: Flutter-based crosswind kite power systems, fast-motion method

-When a wing element in a kite system is designed to have flutter occur, then that fluttering may be harvested for energy to power various loads.
+When a wing element in a kite system is designed to have flutter occur, that fluttering may be harvested for energy to power various loads.
 In flutter, the wing element travels to crosswind and then reverses to travel to crosswind in a generally opposite direction; the frequency of cycles of reversed direction is high.
 Flutter in traditional aviation is usually considered a bad and destructive dynamic to be designed out of an aircraft; but in CWKPS, flutter is sometimes designed into the kite system for the specific purpose of converting the wind's kinetic energy to useful purposes; the fast motion of flutter is prized by some kite-energy systems development centres.

 Harvesting the energy of flutter in kite systems has been done in several ways.
 One way is to convert the flutter energy into sound, even pleasant sound or music; purposes vary from entertaining one person or a crowd of persons; bird-scaring has been an application.
 Jerking tether lines by the kite-flown fluttering elements to drive loads to make electricity has been done and is being explored.
 Pumping fluids by use of flutter-derived energy has been proposed in the kite-energy community.
 And having the fluttering wing made with appropriate materials and arrangement to be a direct electric-generator part, then electricity can be generated immediately; part of the fluttering wing that is formed to be a magnet flutters by conductive coils forms the parts of the electric generator.